Other Board Tricks

 TypingBird is a nice online typing game collection, providing entertaining kid-friendly games for free.
 Several of those are fun for us "grown-up kids", too!
 And while playing, you're also training.
 These little games are quite to-the-point, so you'll be typing a lot in no time with them.

-Note, though, that some games are based on key scan codes instead of what your system or remapped layout says (virtual key codes).
+Note, though, that a few games may be based on key scan codes instead of what your system or remapped layout says (virtual key codes).
 These games will use QWERTY, no matter what you do, unless you use a hardware mapping solution like a programmable keyboard.
 Thus, they're pretty useless for many layout enthusiasts.

 This won't bother you if you have a programmable keyboard or USB device.
-And I have good news for the rest of us: The developer has said on the Colemak Forum that they'll look into rewriting the games in question to support alt-layouts.
+And I have good news for the rest of us: The developer said on the Colemak Forum that they'd look into it, and have already rewritten several games to support alt-layouts.
 I love that kind of dedication and service-mindedness.

 My impressions of the TypingBird games: